brixen/mkruby/README.md

 wanted us to install a new package manager for them.
 Seriously, what the fock?
 Or that we somehow know better than the software authors how to focking build the focking software.

-## Make a Ruby

-This is a tool to build a Ruby implementation.

-Every implementation of Ruby has a build system.
-Every.
-Single.
-One.

-This simple fact is apparently of no particular interest to most package managers.

-This fact suggests a relatively simple goal for a tool to install one or more implementation of Ruby: *Put the focking thing where the user requested it, and don't do anything else.*

-Or, in algorithmic pseudo code:

-* Put
-* the focking thing
-* where the user requested it
-* Period

 ## Credits